wur-bioinformatics/introduction-to-bioinformatics/week3.md

 L = Pr(D|H)
 $$

-Or in words: the likelihood $L$ is the probability of obtaining the data $D$ given hypothesis $H$, which includes the substitution model _and_ tree selected.
+Or described in words: the likelihood $L$ is the probability of obtaining the data $D$ given hypothesis $H$, which includes the substitution model _and_ tree selected.
 We could therefore also say:

 $$